jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 humann2_databases --download uniref uniref90_ec_filtered_diamond 01-data/databases/uniref90
 ```

+> :warning: The database files are not provided here due to their large size.

 <a id="r45-database-analysis-profile"></a>
 ### R4.5 Database analysis profile

-For the scripts using `analysis_profile` file, ensure to update the paths to in
+For the scripts using `analysis_profile` file, ensure to update the paths in
-the analysis profile to your corresponding location.
+`02-scripts.backup/000-analysis_profile` to in the analysis profile to your
+corresponding location.

 ```bash
 ## MALT DB Directory containing all database files